 Unfortunately, neither the rule nor statute provide any indication of the impact of a notice failure.

 Published works are no longer required to include any copyright notice, and the PTO has never indicated (AFAIK) that submission without the copyright notice constitutes a waiver or abandonment of copyright protections.
 However, the failure to include a (c) notice could potentially be relevant to fair-use analysis.

 When Korzybski filed his application and received his patent, he . . . dedicated it to the public, save for the right to make, use, and vend it during the period for which the patent gave him that monopoly.
 The public had the right to the information disclosed in his patent and the right to use and copy the text and diagrams. . . .
 Everything disclosed in the patent became a part of the public domain.

 . . .
 The defendant has done no more than photograph the [patented] anthropometer.
 This we hold it had a right to do, because the anthropometer was an embodiment of the drawings of the patent.
 The copyright was invalid, because the subject-matter had become a part of the public domain when complainant filed the prior application which resulted in the grant of his patent.

 An inventor who has applied for and obtained a patent cannot extend his monopoly by taking out a copyright.

-The Korzybski decision is based two distinct doctrines – failure of formalities (no longer the law) and improper extension both the failure of notice (no longer the law) and the traditional judge-made public policy that copyrights should not be used to extent patent rights (likely still the law).
+The Korzybski decision is based two distinct doctrines: (1) failure of formalities (no longer the law) and (2) the traditional judge-made public policy that copyrights should not be used to extent patent rights (likely still the law).